 Vegan and Gluten-Free Lattice-Top Apple Pie

 My personal dessert motto is: The more, the merrier.
-Dazzle your guests and make both Yvonne’s vegan and gluten-free pumpkin pie and this pie for your upcoming holiday dinner.
+Dazzle the family and make both Yvonne’s vegan and gluten-free pumpkin pie and this pie for your upcoming holiday dinner.
 Why not?
 ‘Tis the season to bake.

-P.S.
-Lattice pies do require more time, so I would recommend making any lattice pie a day or two before your big event.
-You can even make it a week in advance and freeze it.
-If you go with making it a night or two prior, just refrigerate.
+Lattice pies require more time, so I would recommend making any lattice pie a day or two before your big event.
+You can even make it a week in advance and freeze it, but if you go with making it a night or two prior, refrigerate.

 - ½ cup ice-cold, filtered water